 Based on this update, we identify a few important evidence gaps and suggestions for future research.
-First, we acknowledge that early COPD is not synonymous with mild COPD and that true identification of early disease would allow for intervening at a stage which may prevent pulmonary function impairment or decline.8 Ongoing research is currently addressing these issues around diagnosis and treatment based on the pathobiological mechanisms (and their biomarkers) to develop and deliver treatment that can modify the natural course of disease, rather than symptom-based treatment.123
+First, we acknowledge that early COPD is not synonymous with mild COPD and that true identification of early disease would allow for intervening at a stage which may prevent pulmonary function impairment or decline.
+Ongoing research is currently addressing these issues around diagnosis and treatment based on the pathobiological mechanisms (and their biomarkers) to develop and deliver treatment that can modify the natural course of disease, rather than symptom-based treatment.

 Second, since airflow obstruction and symptom burden do not necessarily correlate, it is important to characterize populations by both of these dimensions.
 Many trials report airflow obstruction as a baseline characteristic and subgroup analyses by severity of airflow obstruction.
-It would be as helpful to have parallel data for symptom burden or by GOLD categories A through D.
+It would be as helpful to have parallel data for symptom burden or by GOLD categories A through D, or using other measures of symptoms.
+The mMRC is limited to one question on dyspnea and does not capture other symptoms.
+The 8-item CAT has been shown to be a more effective assessment for symptom severity in COPD patients.

 Third, the lack of consistent treatment benefit observed in persons with mild to moderate or minimally symptomatic COPD does not mean that treatment cannot benefit these persons.
 Included trials, and their subgroup analyses, are limited by small samples and single trials/analyses.
 In patients with low symptom burden, it may be difficult to demonstrate clinically meaningful improvement using current HRQoL or symptom scales due to already low scores (i.e., floor effect), and demonstrating a benefit on morbidity or mortality from COPD may require longer-term followup (than in current trials) in persons with less severe disease.
 For many of the non-pharmacologic intervention trials not conducted in the US, the usual care arm may have already been receiving care beyond standard of care in the US, therefore making it more difficult for these trials to show a benefit.
 Future research should include treatment studies to replicate findings of tiotropium in minimally symptomatic persons using a range of outcomes; trials or (more realistically) well conducted comparative observational studies in persons with minimal symptoms or airflow obstruction evaluating the association of treatment and longerterm COPD morbidity and mortality; and replication of successful non-pharmacologic interventions in US screen-relevant populations.
-A scan of ongoing studies shows several trials designed to evaluate non-pharmacologic interventions, however, none are in the United States (Appendix E, Table 1).
+A scan of ongoing studies shows several trials designed to evaluate non-pharmacologic interventions, however, none are in the United States (Appendix E Table 1).

 Last, to date there are still no comparative studies evaluating the benefit of screening or active case finding on patient health outcomes.
 Comparative studies evaluating screening or active case finding on yield of COPD diagnoses should include longer-term followup to determine the impact on quality of life, COPD morbidity and mortality, as well as smoking cessation outcomes, and uptake of recommended vaccinations and lung cancer screening.
-The CAPTURE trial currently underway will provide direct evidence for the effectiveness of screening for COPD in the United States (Appendix E, Table 1).46
+The CAPTURE trial currently underway will provide direct evidence for the effectiveness of screening for COPD in the United States (Appendix E Table 1).